 Unscreened topsoil is loaded into the screener using a power shovel.
-The topsoil then falls on to a conveyer belt which transports the soil from the loading area into the giant drum at the heart of the machine.
+The topsoil then falls on to a conveyor belt which transports the soil from the loading area into the giant drum at the heart of the machine.

 The drum rotates and sieves the product through the mesh in the drum.
 The drum is gently sloped, meaning that anything too big to fall through the mesh works its way down the drum towards a belt at the rear of the machine.

 Power Screener Drum

-The fine topsoil which passes through the mesh – the finished product – falls on to another conveyer belt and is then transported to the other end of the machine and dropped into a neat pile, ready for bagging!
+The fine topsoil which passes through the mesh – the finished product – falls on to another conveyor belt and is then transported to the other end of the machine and dropped into a neat pile, ready for bagging!
 We bag each product to order so we can ensure that your soil is delivered exactly when you need it and this process enables us to offer next day delivery when you order before 2pm.

 Screening plants are an effective and useful machine, they do not however make up for a poor quality soil.
 Having a good raw material is essential in producing quality topsoil.
 You should always take time to ask your supplier where they source their soil from.